aduroy/n-gram-generator/README.md

         Ne crains point, car cet homme nous a dit : Vous me troublez, en me conservant la vie ; mais je ne puis rien faire jusqu'à ce que tu l'envoies ?
 C'est le champ qu'Abraham a acheté d'éphron, le Héthien, comme propriété sépulcrale, et qui me répondra : Bois, et je parlerai.
 Cham, père de Sichem, et sortirent.

+And, same for `english`

+        ngram_model = NgramModel('../data/bible_en.txt', lang='english')
+        text1 = ngramModel.gen_text(2, nb_sents=3)
+        text2 = ngramModel.gen_text(4, nb_sents=3)

+It produces

+        == 2-gram ===
+        And Herod, and the dead because of the flesh, who love of the day, and said, high mountain, "If God, "Truly, who bewailed and one Simon of the city Jerusalem, and on the chief priests and release him, and understand all liars, but they rested according to the saints according to the law might be his God, but by a great multitude of God is dry?
+Then Jesus from the imperfect; and on the chief priests and the sufferings of the flesh can not receive the redemption of God.
+To set the first fruits of God, but we do not arrogant or nakedness, I am a child; but the commandment.
+        == 4-gram ===
+        Who shall separate us from the love of Christ?
+So then, brethren, we are debtors, not to the flesh, to live according to the will of him who subjected it in hope; because the creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God, his Chosen One!"
+And he answered him, "You have said so."